sevidmusic/Roady/README.md

 Roady is a modular `php` framework.

-With Roady the features, and functionality of a website are implemented by individual Modules.
+With Roady the features and functionality of a website are implemented by individual Modules.

 For example, say my band used Roady to build our website, and we needed a music player, that music player would be implemented by